top of page

 THIS IS THE BIT WHERE I TALK ABOUT MYSELF

-I'd like to think that that's what I've contributed when collaborating with the studios I've worked at.
+That's what I've contributed when collaborating at the studios I've worked in.

 But at the end of the day, I love writing.
 It still gives me a thrill to come up with a great line or (especially, even) a very silly one—even if I know it's never going to see the light of day.
 It's why I keep on coming back.